bismuthfoundation/Roadmap/README.md

 * Hypernodes metrics and reward explorer
 * Bis Hackaton
 * Potential Fork to get the PoW algo more Asic and FPGA resistant
+* Support of ECDSA addresses on mainnet in addition to current RSA scheme

 ## Completed
 As activities from the lists above are completed, they are moved to here showing date completed: